graysonrie/ToxicWasteOfTime/README.md

 - Spawn in as a character, then run `python ai_test.py` and quickly focus the Xbox app window
 - When the match ends, quickly focus on the running PowerShell window and use CTRL C to stop the program
 - Run it again after spawning in the character in the next match

+## Disclaimer:

+- The robot does not intelligently interact with its environment, it simply plays prerecorded inputs at infinitum.
+Thus, it is in no way able to be used for aimbot or ESP hacks.